Skip to main content

 Observation

-I noticed the challenge features a collaborative pixel-art app with an admin bot that visits URLs, which suggested the attack surface involves tricking the bot's authenticated session, pointing directly to CSRF, stored XSS, or race conditions as the relevant bug classes to audit for.
+The challenge is a collaborative pixel-art app with an admin bot that visits URLs.
+The attack surface is that bot's authenticated session, which narrows the audit to CSRF, stored XSS, and race conditions.

 Read the page source and JavaScript.
 Look for: missing CSRF tokens on state-changing requests, unsanitized innerHTML rendering of art titles or descriptions, or unprotected admin-only endpoints.